A Woman Who Wanted to Protect Her Father

 The girl noted that among their close friends and relatives, her mother had a reputation as crazy.
 She mentioned that there was even an unspoken signal or secret way of communicating that went on between herself, her brother and her father, so that any time they could sense their mother was coming close to an outburst, they would look at each other a certain way.
 Then they would either try to extract themselves from the situation, create some kind of distraction or do whatever they could think of to stop the tantrum from coming on.

-The only reason I could find for staying home was that, beside the babysitting and financial advantages, on an emotional level, it seemed to be part of her effort to help her poor father cope with her angry mother.
-She had probably felt protective of her father throughout the years of her upbringing, and wanted to be there to support him now in his later years.
-Understanding her dedication, closeness to her father and the LOVE and warmth in the relationship between them, as between any PLG and Favored child, I assured her that her attachment to her father was a positive and healthy thing, reinforcing her natural instinct and accurate feelings of LOVE for her PLG father.
-To validate her feelings, I specifically expressed my empathy and agreement with her that he might have broken down mentally/emotionally or somehow fallen apart if she and her brother hadn’t been there to support him.
+The only reason I could find for staying home was that, besides the babysitting and financial advantages, emotionally, it seemed to be part of her effort to help her poor father cope with her angry mother.
+She had probably felt protective of her father throughout her upbringing, and wanted to be there to support him now in his later years.
+Understanding her dedication, closeness to her father and the LOVE and warmth in the relationship between them, as between any PLG and Favored child, I assured her that her attachment to her father was a positive and healthy thing, reinforcing her natural instinct and accurate feelings of great LOVE for her PLG father.
+To validate her feelings, I specifically expressed my empathy and agreement with her that he might have broken down mentally/emotionally or maybe fallen apart completely if she and her brother hadn’t been there to support him.
 She shed a few tears and I took most of my initial session time to allow her to mull over her very deep-rooted feelings in this area.

-From the father’s point of view, I explained to her that he had probably stayed in the marriage because, as a PLG, he was dedicated to his children and did not want to abandon them or leave them in the care of their erratic mother.
-My summation was that her motivation in staying at home was to support him because she felt sorry for him in his difficult plight with his wife.
-But I also explained to this young woman that from her personal point of view, her time to stay at home and protect her father was probably over, and it was now time to consider her own future and the future of her child.
+To give her insight into her father’s point of view, I explained that he had probably stayed in the marriage because, as a PLG, he was dedicated to his children and did not want to abandon them or leave them in the care of such an erratic mother.
+My summation was that her motivation in staying at home was to support her father because she felt sorry for him in his difficult plight with his wife.
+But I also explained that from her own point of view, her time to stay home and protect her father was now over, and it was best to consider her own future and the future of her child.
 In this regard I suggested that it would be best for all concerned if she would aim to extract herself and her daughter from this regrettable situation.

-In another session explained that there was little she or anyone could do for her father if he chose to stay with their mother rather than separate from her or divorce her.
-I emphasized that I understood how much she cared for her father and informed her that he no doubt felt a very strong attachment toward her as his loving daughter.
+I took one more session to explain that there was little she or anyone could do for her father if he chose to stay with their mother rather than separate from her or divorce her.
+I emphasized that I understood how much she cared for her father and he for her.
 Having made her aware of the strong emotional bond between herself and her father, she breathed a sigh of relief.
-I emphasized that now as an adult herself, it was time to loosen that bond if she was going to conduct her own life successfully.
+I reiterated that now since she is an adult, it’s time to loosen that bond if she is going to conduct her own life successfully.
 Her love of her father, her empathy with his situation and her reluctance to leave him alone to endure the mother’s rage was making her wallow in depression and hindering her own progress.

 After two sessions this young woman discontinued her out-patient treatment and returned to her job.
 She soon collected enough money to afford a small place for herself and her baby that was close enough to her parents so they could still babysit their grandchild while she went to work.